Welcome to the battle of the BIG guys!

-Dreadnoughts come in all sorts of woods, ranging from Spruce, Mahogany, Rosewood, Maple and some others.
-This adds incredible versatility to these as chances are you’ll find a dread that sounds perfect for your taste and genre.
+Dreadnoughts come in all sorts of woods, ranging from Spruce, Mahogany, Rosewood, Maple, and some others.
+This adds incredible versatility to these, as you’ll likely find a dread that sounds perfect for your taste and genre.

 Where Jumbos might not feel comfortable to smaller players, Dreadnoughts work well for most players unless you’re a kid or really small.

-The sound and responsiveness also affects the versatility of these guitars.
+The sound and responsiveness also affect the versatility of these guitars.

 - Jumbo guitars don’t respond well to gentle playing or articulate fingerpicking.
-So these are really suited for heavy strumming or in a band where you need a lot of power and projection yet maintaining some top end clarity.
+So these are really suited for heavy strumming or in a band where you need a lot of power and projection yet maintain some top-end clarity.